happymarjan/HotNewsNLP/README.md

 # HotNewsNLP

 This application is built with the purpose of recommending hot news to the users.

+Please run the files with the following order:

-Please first run hotNews.py in order to download tweets.
-Incoming tweets are handled by streaming API.
+- hotNews.py in order to download tweets.
+Incoming tweets are handled via streaming API.

-Next run newsCorpusCleansing.py to prepare and clean the corpus.
-Finally run clustering.py which performs feature selection and clustering on the input data.
+- newsCorpusCleansing.py which handles cleaning and preparing the corpus.

+- clustering.py which performs feature selection and clustering on the input data.

-The code is written in Python 3.
+(The code is written in Python 3.)